JoaoCostaIFG/Workshop-Introduction-Python-3/Wiki/wiki_04_flow_control.md

 ## 3. For
-- The for loop is one of the two loops available in Python.
-- We use this loop when we want to repeat a code block a known, finite, number of times
+The for loop is one of the two loops available in Python.
+We use this loop when we want to repeat a code block a known, finite, number of times.
-- The for loop makes heavy use of the range object.
+The for loop makes heavy use of the range object.

 - A range is defined as follows: range(start, [end, [step]]).
 - The interval is closed on the left side and open on the right side [start, end).